 WhatsApp is the world’s most popular messaging app with a global user base of 1.5 billion people as of 2018.
 The app, which was acquired by Facebook in 2014 for $19 billion, has dominated the chat app market with its singular purpose, lack of advertisements, and commitment to privacy.
-Around the world, WhatsApp is used to keep up with friends and family, bargain with merchants, make restaurant reservations, conduct customer service, and connect like-minded groups of people among many other things.
+The problem is that because of the level of security WhatsApp offers, it has been banned in multiple countries.

-We’ll get into detail about each of the VPNs below, but if you haven’t the time to read the whole article, here’s a summary of our top selections.
+We’ll get into detail about each of the best VPNs you can use to unblock WhatsApp below, but if you haven’t the time to read the whole article, here’s a summary of our top selections.

 - NordVPN Our #1 VPN for WhatsApp.
 Encrypts all traffic and keeps no logs.
 Mobile apps work great with messaging and VoIP services and are easy to use.
 30-day money-back guarantee.

 - VyprVPN Gained credibility for consistently circumventing Chinese censorship.
-Reliable and secure for WhatsApp other messaging service but somewhat pricey.
+Reliable and secure for WhatsApp other messaging services but somewhat pricey.

 WhatsApp features end-to-end encryption, which means all messages are encrypted on the sender’s device and remain encrypted until they arrive on the receiver’s device.
 Anyone who happens to intercept messages in transit–be it an ISP, hacker, government entity, or even Facebook–will not be able to decrypt their contents.
 WhatsApp uses the encryption suite developed by Whisper Systems, which makes the much-lauded and privacy-focused Signal messaging app.